smxsm/facerec/README.md

 ```bash
 python beispiel.py
 ```
+Do not forget to add some images to the "bilder" folder and change the names in the scripts.

 To run a container with OpenCV support utilizing the x-server of the host, use this command: